metabase/metabase/docs/databases/sync-scan.md

 To scan values from a specific column:

 1. Go to **Admin settings** > **Data model** > your database.
-2. Select the table and find the column you want bring up to date with your database.
+2. Select the table.
+3. Find the column you want bring up to date with your database.
-3. Click the **gear icon** in the panel for that column.
+4. Click the **gear icon** in the panel for that column.
-4. Click **Re-scan this field**.
+5. Click **Re-scan this field**.

 ## Periodically refingerprint tables